-Note that if the financial agent's network neighbors consistently forecast asset price movements correctly, while the financial agent's private signal is always at odds with asset price movements, relative signal precision and hence κ_t will rise, and its complement will fall at a decreasing rate toward zero.
-The informational content offered by the agent's firm is increasingly ignored.
+19Consider for example the j^{th} financial agent who initially places equal weights on both the private and prior public signals.
+The horizon for this particular financial agent is $\tau_j = 3$.
+In the last three periods, the financial agent beat the market, recording $\eta_j = 1$ each time.
+Does the financial agent stop updating, concluding that the weight on the private signal is then one?
+To avoid this unrealistically behavior on the part of the financial agent, the model assumes that successful forecasts are smoothed by the logistic function increasingly ignored.
 Since its linked neighbors are taking into account this behavior in their own forecasts, it could be said that social learning is breaking down.
-Herding is beginning and in the limit, when all financial agents are herding, cascades occur [5].
+Herding is beginning and in the limit, when all financial agents are herding, cascades occur (Chamley, 2004).
 Financial agents become progressively detached from the source of informative signals, their own firms and the firms of their linked neighbors.
 The more the informational bond between the real and the financial sector breaks down, the more likely order, the precursor of financial collapse, becomes.
-Systemic risks begins to rise [13].
+Systemic risks begins to rise (Hansen, 2012).